Somewhat Resilient

 Architecture Teachers, Postsecondary are somewhat less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Architecture teaching lands in "Somewhat Resilient" because while AI is genuinely changing how professors work, the heart of the job — mentoring students through design critiques, sparking creativity, and building professional judgment — is exactly what AI handles worst.
-Tools like Claude and Gemini are already helping faculty draft rubrics and brainstorm readings, and students are turning to AI tutors outside of office hours, which means the professor's role is shifting rather than disappearing.
+Architecture Teachers are labeled "Somewhat Resilient" because AI is genuinely changing parts of the job, even while the most important work stays human.
+Tools like Claude and Gemini are already helping professors draft rubrics, brainstorm readings, and design assignments, and students are turning to AI tutors outside of office hours, which means the traditional teaching routine is shifting in real ways.

 Read full analysis